-3. The term significant financial interest does not include the following types of financial interests: salary, royalties, or other remuneration paid by the Institution to the Investigator if the Investigator is currently employed or otherwise appointed by the Institution, including intellectual property rights assigned to the Institution and agreements to share in royalties related to such rights; any ownership interest in the Institution held by the Investigator, if the Institution is a commercial or for-profit organization; income from investment vehicles, such as mutual funds and retirement accounts, as long as the Investigator does not directly control the investment decisions made in these vehicles; income from seminars, lectures, or teaching engagements sponsored by a Federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C.
-1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education; or income from service on advisory committees or review panels for a Federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C.
-1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education.
+- 3. The term significant financial interest does not include the following types of financial interests: salary, royalties, or other remuneration paid by the Institution to the Investigator if the Investigator is currently employed or otherwise appointed by the Institution, including intellectual property rights assigned to the Institution and agreements to share in royalties related to such rights; any ownership interest in the Institution held by the Investigator, if the Institution is a commercial or for-profit organization; income from investment vehicles, such as mutual funds and retirement accounts, as long as the Investigator does not directly control the investment decisions made in these vehicles; income from seminars, lectures, or teaching engagements sponsored by a Federal, state, or local government agency within the U.S., a U.S. Institution of higher education as defined at 20 U.S.C.
+1001(a), a U.S. academic teaching hospital, medical center, or research institute that is affiliated with a U.S. Institution of higher education: or income from service on advisory committees or review panels for a Federal, state, or U.S. local government agency, a U.S. Institution of higher education as defined at 20 U.S.C.
+1001(a), a U.S. academic teaching hospital, medical center, or research institute that is affiliated with a U.S. Institution of higher education. - 4.
+Investigators, including subrecipient Investigators, must disclose all financial interests received from a foreign Institution of higher education or the government of another country (which includes local, provincial, or equivalent governments of another country).
+See https://grants.nih.gov/grants/guide/notice-files/NOT-OD-18-160.html